LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 ### Reading and writing content of an HTML element

-After selecting an HTML element, you can retrieve or write content using these properties:
+After selecting an HTML element, you can retrieve or write content using these DOM properties:

 * `.textContent`: retrieves or sets all text within an element, including hidden text.
 It doesn't interpret HTML tags, it treats them as plain text.